mahonrig/emberGallery/README.md

-emberGallery
+Glry
 ============

 Photographic Gallery and Ordering System, developed in Ember.js Currently specialized for my personal website.
-I plan to evolve it into a more general use and customizable app.
+I plan to evolve it into a more general use and customizable single page web app.